 Drawing inspiration from the colours you see naturally occurring in the Hamptons is a sure-fire way to get your colour palette spot on.
 These Taubmans colours work great:

 - Sailor Boy

-Adding in accents of black can be a nifty way to modernise your Hamptons look but take warning – too much black can really change the look & may also enclose your space.
+Adding in accents of black can be a nifty way to modernise your Hamptons look but take warning – too much black can really change the look and may also enclose your space.

 Getting the layout of your kitchen right will really help you stay true to the Hamptons style.
 The key is to make your kitchen as open as possible.

 An island bench is one of the most critical components in a Hamptons inspired scheme and often the chunkier looking the island, the better.
 If you’re feeling bold you can paint your island underneath with a pop of colour such as Taubmans Coniston or make it moody with Taubmans Grey Castle.